lyz-code/blue-book/docs/time_management.md

 There are more informal meetings where you don't need all these constrains and formality.
 For example in a coffee break.
-You know that they are going to be unproductive but that's ok too.
+You know that they are going to be unproductive but that's OK too.
 Master your tools and apply them where you think they are needed.
 ## Improve your state

 To be able to keep your efficiency, manage actions and change your habits you